tracerip/archive.trace.rip/breaches/BreachForums.vc.md

 ## Description

-In June 2023, <a href="https://redirect.trace.rip/?url=https://www.hackread.com/breachforums-data-breach-members-data-leak/" target="_blank" rel="noopener noreferrer">a clone of the previously shuttered popular hacking forum "BreachForums" suffered a data breach that exposed over 4k records</a>.
+In June 2023, <a href="https://redirect.trace.rip/?url=https://www.hackread.com/breachforums-data-breach-members-data-leak/" target="_blank" rel="noopener">a clone of the previously shuttered popular hacking forum "BreachForums" suffered a data breach that exposed over 4k records</a>.
 The breach was due to an exposed backup of the MyBB database which included email and IP addresses, usernames and Argon2 password hashes.

 ## Breached data